RacoonDog/bouncesmp-companion-mod/README.md

 - Lets all jobs select the Extractinator block.
 - Adds some missing blocks to Extractinator loot pools.[^1]

-[^1]: Added to the following blocks to the Extractinator loot pools:
+[^1]: Adds the following blocks to the Extractinator loot pools:
   - Cobblestone
   - Gravel
   - Tuff
   - Smooth Basalt

 ### Client